MaggieDaisy/Discover-Sardinia/README.md

 * A fixed-top navbar allows user-easy and intuitive navigation
 * A Home landing page shows a selection of hero images with the possibility to navigate to right and left direction
 * An About section contains moving gallery presentation and written content
-* A Trips section presents 3 choices of trips and click buttons to display each option
+* A Trips section presents 3 choices of trips and clicks buttons to display each option
-* An Attractions section contains click buttons for chosen attractions and displays them on the map
+* An Attractions section contains information about top places to visit and displays them on the map
-* Contact form with a possibility to write and send the actual message
+* Contact form with a possibility to write and send the actual message, and possibility to subscribe to the newsletter
 * A fixed-bottom footer allows to user clever access to social media

 ### Features left to implement when skills developed
+* Design interactive buttons to display each group of attractions separately, divided into different sections so that the maps do not seem so crowded
 * Enlarge the page with additional sections, more trips choices, and content for alternative attractions, once time stretch is allowing
 * Built a real travel agency web page with a system for booking/reservation, once skills develop in future
 * Link to real Social Media which represents the activity of tour operator, once company for cooperation exist and show a willingness to that